zalando-incubator/kube-ingress-aws-controller/deploy/README.md

 * You have a running Kubernetes Cluster on AWS.
 * You have a route53 Hosted Zone in your AWS account.
-* You have provisioned valid ACM or IAM certificates that are valid for example one wildcard certificate for `*.YOUR_HOSTED_ZONE`.
+* You have provisioned ACM or IAM certificates that are valid for example one wildcard certificate for `*.YOUR_HOSTED_ZONE`.
 * You have met all [requirements.md](requirements.md), such that the ingress controller has access to all relevant AWS APIs.